kontent-ai/data-ops/src/commands/syncModel/run/README.md

 To see all supported parameters, run `npx @kontent-ai/data-ops@latest sync-model run --help`.

 ## Known limitations
-Using Management API introduces some limitations.
-Synchrozining content model won't let you:
+Using Management API introduces some limitations:
-- Change the state of Web Spotlight (coming soon)
-- Snippet element can't be referenced in the same request its created in.
+- Snippet element can't be referenced in the same request it's created in.
 Because of this, the tool can't move it to the correct place in the content type.

 ## Contributing